King William Walk

 The Old Royal Naval College is the architectural centrepiece of Maritime Greenwich a World Heritage Site in Greenwich, London, described by the United Nations Educational, Scientific and Cultural Organisation (UNESCO) as being of "outstanding universal value" and reckoned to be the "finest and most dramatically sited architectural and landscape ensemble in the British Isles".
 The grounds and some of its buildings are open to visitors.
 The buildings were originally constructed to serve as the Royal Hospital for Seamen at Greenwich, now generally known as Greenwich Hospital, which was designed by Christopher Wren, and built between 1696 and 1712.
 The hospital closed in 1869.
 Between 1873 and 1998 it was the Royal Naval College, Greenwich.

+Located in ground floor of visitors centre, half way down right hand side wall.
 All say 'Old Royal Naval College.
 Designs are:

 1) 'Admiral Lord Nelson', His bust